Dixith1196/THE-HUNT/Pruthvi Naskanti/Readme-3.md

 ## Half-Day3:

 * On day-3, our team conducted a zoom meeting where we discussed on back-end code that we need to develop that are specific to models and controllers.
-Addition to that, we shared   our on immediate activity where we are planning to deploy UI code and check if its upto desirable standards.
+Addition to that, we shared   our views on immediate activity where we are planning to deploy UI code and check if its upto desirable standards.
 Below is the screen-shot of zoom meeting conducted.

     https://github.com/Dixith1196/THE-HUNT/blob/master/Pruthvi%20Naskanti/Screenshot%20(26).png?raw=true